Photo of Noble Park train station with giant letters 'NPK' standing outside

 Students Connect participants were offered learning support, workshops and access to employment support opportunities.

-The project consists of an 81sqm pavement artwork in the council carpark off Frank Street, Noble Park.
-The proposed works form the second and final stage of an overall mural previously supported by the Board called “Peace and Harmony for Ukraine”.
+Located in the carpark off Frank Street, Noble Park, this pavement artwork forms the second and final stage of an overall mural called “Peace and Harmony for Ukraine”.

-The project delivered an engaging and memorable artwork which celebrates Noble Park’s Ukrainian connection and the 60 years plus presence of the Ukrainian Association in Noble Park.
-The artwork will encourage pedestrian movement between neighbouring sites, specifically Frank Street Open space adjacent and ‘Commonwealth Bank Lane’ which connects to Douglas Street.
+The project celebrates Noble Park’s Ukrainian connection and the 60 years plus presence of the Ukrainian Association in Noble Park.
+The artwork will encourages pedestrian movement between neighbouring sites, specifically Frank Street Open space adjacent and ‘Commonwealth Bank Lane’ which connects to Douglas Street.

-The artwork has been co-designed with the Ukrainian Association in Noble Park and demonstrates council’s commitment to deliver artwork in Noble Park which involves the community to ensure ownership and ‘fit-for-purpose’ solutions.
-The timely mural is inspired by street art found in the Ukraine and draws focus on the current plight of the People of Ukraine.
+The artwork was co-designed with the Ukrainian Association in Noble Park and is inspired by street art found in the Ukraine.

-The Suburban Revitalisation program provided $17,000 in funding for the project, and it was completed in early 2023.
+The Suburban Revitalisation program provided $17,000 in funding for the project, which has now been completed.
 The project was delivered in partnership with the City of Greater Dandenong.

-The City of Greater Dandenong are developing a feasibility study for the creation of a library lounge at the Paddy O’Donoghue centre.
-The study will provide detail on the design, operational cost implications, probable project costs for building alternations and timeframes to deliver the space.
-An architect, structural engineer, site surveyor and an estimator will be engaged to produce the study.
+The City of Greater Dandenong has delivered a feasibility study for the creation of a library lounge at the Paddy O’Donoghue Centre.
+The study provided details on the design, operational cost implications, probable project costs for building alterations and timeframes to deliver the space.
+An architect, structural engineer, site surveyor and an estimator were engaged to produce the study.

 The design work seeks to revitalise the street for local traders, including a refresh of footpath frontages on Leonard Avenue and Buckley Street.